Actor Walker died from multiple injuries in crash, 'Fast 7' filming halted

 "At this time we feel it is our responsibility to shut down production on 'Fast & Furious 7' for a period of time so we can assess all options available to move forward with the franchise," Universal Pictures said in a statement.

-The film, which began production in September, is currently scheduled to be released in theaters on July 11, 2014.
+The film, which began production in September, is currently scheduled to be released in theatres on July 11, 2014.

 Rodas, the owner of a local auto dealership and racing services company Always Evolving and who was behind the wheel of the Porsche Carrera GT at the time of the crash, died of multiple traumatic injuries, the coroner said.